 The best thing about niacinamide is that it is apt for all skin types, and no severe side effects are seen in its topical use.
 First-time users may see mild redness, which goes away as their skin gets accustomed to it.
 The suitable skincare formulation can do wonders for your Avabhasini (top-most layer of the skin).

-It has been scientifically proven that niacinamide, when clubbed with hyaluronic acid or glycerin, acts as a lipid barrier, helping your skin grow ceramide.
+Niacinamide, when clubbed with hyaluronic acid or glycerin, acts as a lipid barrier, helping your skin grow ceramide.
 Niacinamide also helps increase the proliferation of keratinocytes (skin cells in the outermost layer of the skin that produces keratin).
 This, in turn, allows the skin to retain moisture while reducing transepidermal water loss.

 Niacinamide is the perfect ingredient that controls oil production by sebaceous glands.
 This contrasts with other components, such as clay or starch, that only absorb external oil.
 Niacinamide targets oily skin at its source by slowing its release.